kubesphere-sigs/fluent-operator-walkthrough/README.md

 EOF
 ```

-Now we've setup FluentBit and Flunetd, let's collect, process, and send logs to various sinks in the next few steps.
+Now we've setup FluentBit and Fluentd, let's collect, process, and send logs to various sinks in the next few steps.

 ## Fluent Bit Only mode